alanng10/class-lang/Docue/Article/Word/a.md

 Word "binary" has meaning that is module data.

+Word "section" has meaning that is info block.

 Word "ref" has meaning that is refer value.

 Word "ver" has meaning that is version.